sigedu-org/website/_pages/bea/current.md

 ## Attending the Workshop

 The BEA 2021 workshop is co-located with the 2021 Conference of the European Chapter of the Association for Computational Linguistics or [EACL 2021](https://2021.eacl.org).
 To attend the workshop, you need to register on the conference website and choose the BEA workshop on the registration form.

-Conference registration should open in March 2021.
+EACL 2021 workshop poster sessions will be hosted by Virtual Chair and will take place on the [gather.town](https://gather.town) platform.
+For more details, see the Virtual Chair [event page for EACL 2021](https://www.virtualchair.net/events/eacl-2021) and the [attendee guide](https://www.virtualchair.net/guide).

 ## Submission Information